Parelaphostrongylus tenuis: Lifecycle

+White-tailed deer are a common host of P. tenuis.

 The lifecycle of P. tenuis is complex and multistaged.

 Adults lay eggs on the dura mater (the outer layer of the meninges) of the brain or directly into the bloodstream of an infected host.
 The eggs hatch into first-stage larvae, which travel in the bloodstream to the lungs, where they travel up the respiratory tract, are swallowed, and then pass out of the body in the mucus coating of fecal pellets.

 Gastropods such as snails and slugs feed upon the mucus coating of the fecal pellets and ingest the larvae.
 While in the gastropod, the larvae develop into second- and third-stage larvae, which are capable of infection.

 Gastropods carrying second- and third-stage larvae may be accidentally ingested with plants, which results in the larvae being transmitted to a new host.
 The larvae then move into the new host's stomach wall and make their way to the CNS in white-tailed deer and other ungulates.
 Once in these tissues, they develop into their adult third stage of life and lay eggs to begin the cycle again.